Module format and documentation

 seealso: entries.
 Rather than duplicate that information in each module’s

 DOCUMENTATION block, you can save it once as a doc_fragment plugin and use it in each module’s documentation.
 In Ansible, shared documentation fragments are contained in a

-ModuleDocFragment class in lib/ansible/plugins/doc_fragments/.
+ModuleDocFragment class in lib/ansible/plugins/doc_fragments/ or the equivalent directory in a collection.
 To include a documentation fragment, add

 Modules should only use items from a doc fragment if the module will implement all of the interface documented there in a manner that behaves the same as the existing modules which import that fragment.
 The goal is that items imported from the doc fragment will behave identically when used in another module that imports the doc fragment.

 DOCUMENTATION property from a doc fragment is inserted into the module documentation.
 It is possible to define additional properties in the doc fragment in order to import only certain parts of a doc fragment or mix and match as appropriate.
 If a property is defined in both the doc fragment and the module, the module value overrides the doc fragment.

 class ModuleDocFragment(object): # Standard documentation DOCUMENTATION = r''' options: # options here ''' # Additional section OTHER = r''' options: # other options here '''

 OTHER in a module:

 extends_documentation_fragment: - example_fragment - example_fragment.other